httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## The Signature HTTP Field {#signature-header}

 The Signature field is a Dictionary structured field defined in {{Section 3.2 of STRUCTURED-FIELDS}} containing one or more message signatures generated from components and context of the HTTP message.
-The member's key is an identifier that uniquely identifies the message signature within the context of the HTTP message.
-The member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
+The member's key is the label that uniquely identifies the message signature within the context of the HTTP message.
+The member's value is a Byte Sequence containing the signature value for the message signature identified by the label.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792